British Army during the Victorian Era: Infantry

 Although they were introduced during the Napoleonic Wars, corps and divisions were generally temporary military units that were set up specifically for the duration of a major conflict (e.g., Crimean War, Boer War).
 In peacetime, they were not permanent, standing units.
 Therefore, the regiment, which consisted of one or more battalions, was the most important autonomous tactical unit.
 During the 19th century, the structure and size of British infantry battalions underwent significant changes.
 After the Napoleonic Wars, most regiments were reduced to single-battalion formations, with most battalions reduced to 697 men, including officers.
 From 1822 onwards, a distinction was made between battalions in Asia and those in other parts of the Empire.
 The battalions deployed in Asia had a strength of 1,071 men and were divided into ten companies—nine for overseas service and one recruitment company in the United Kingdom.
 Battalions stationed elsewhere usually comprised 654 men divided into eight companies.

 It proved difficult to maintain battalions abroad at full strength, mainly due to the lack of an effective depot system in the home country.
 To solve this problem, in 1825 the infantry battalions were increased to ten companies, divided into six operational companies and four depot companies.
-The operational contingent consisted of a lieutenant colonel, a major, six captains, eight lieutenants, four second lieutenants, a surgeon with an assistant, four sergeant majors, thirty-six sergeants and sergeant majors, twenty-four corporals, twelve drummers, and 516 privates—a total of six companies, each with eighty-six privates and the corresponding officers and noncommissioned officers.
+The operational contingent consisted of a lieutenant colonel, a major, six captains, eight lieutenants, four second lieutenants, a surgeon with an assistant, four sergeant majors, thirty-six sergeants, twenty-four corporals, twelve drummers, and 516 privates—a total of six companies, each with eighty-six privates and the corresponding officers and noncommissioned officers.
 The depot, often referred to as the depot battalion, comprised one major, four captains, four lieutenants, four second lieutenants, one surgeon, twenty-six sergeants, twenty-six corporals, eight drummers, and 224 privates, divided into four companies of fifty-six privates each.